• Skip to primary navigation

 INSTRUCTIONS

-• Preheat oven to 400º F.
+• Preheat the oven to 400º F.

-• Bake at 400º F for 12 minutes.
+• Bake the tofu at 400º F for 12 minutes.
 Flip the tofu pieces over and return to the oven for an additional 6 minutes.
 Bake for additional time for a more well done tofu texture.

 NOTES

-Do I have to press the tofu?: If using extra firm* or super firm tofu, you can probably get away without press it.
+Do I have to press the tofu?: If using extra firm* or super firm tofu, you can typically get away without press it.
 If the tofu is firm or medium firm (which means it is less compressed and therefore has a higher water content) or if it feels soft (saturated), it will benefit from being pressed.

 How to press tofu: Wrap the tofu in a clean kitchen towel (or paper towels) and stack a few heavy cookbooks or a heavy cast iron skillet on top.
 Or use a tofu press if you have one.
 Let the towel absorb the excess water for ~15 minutes (or longer) while you prepare the other recipe components.